twr14152/c_cpp_scratchpad/README.md

 - TCPL - is a good/great reference book if you are infront of the computer when reading it.
 The concepts can get lost in the pages if your not coding it out to see for yourself.
 Makes it a slow read, at least for me.
 I prefer a middle ground between reading and coding.
-Add to list of books will probably never finish.
-(4th)
+Plan on finishing this book this month. will update review upon completion.

 - Effective C - I'm 3 chapters in so far and im losing interest.
 The writing style is not as direct or easy as the other books I've read.
 The added focus on security just makes the reading more challenging and dry.
-Will pause and revisit at a later date.(Undecided)
+Will pause and revisit at a later date.

 - Modern C - impulse buy as an ad popped up in my screen.
 This book is available for free.
 The author released draft under creative commons license.
 Respect that so i dont feel too bad buying the book.
-Going switch gears for a bit and come back at a later date.(Undecided)
+Going switch gears for a bit and come back at a later date.

 - Modern C for Absolute Beginners by Slobodan Dmitrovic- A really good book to get back into C after sometime away.
 The chapters are really easy to digest with complete code samples.
 The book is about ideal for my schedule and the time I have to allocate to this.